bluciam/cv_dev/README.md

 file.
 To create just run `make` and to clean the repository from created files run `make clean`.
 The result can be found in `en/enAll.pdf`.

-Il y a aussi une traduction français, et le résultat se trouve en `fr/frAll.pdf`.
+Il y a aussi une traduction française, et le résultat se trouve en `fr/frAll.pdf`.
+Cette version a besoin d'être mise à jour.